Program for East African future teachers

 View EAST scholar profiles HERE.

 We are no longer accepting applications at this time.
-Please check back with us during Summer 2015.
+Please check back with us in June.

 - Admitted to Augsburg College in the weekday or weekend/evening undergraduate program or the weekend/evening graduate program.

 - You must be admitted in the MAE or undergraduate program to be considered for EAST Program.

 - Admitted to Education Department or admissible* to Education Department

 - A U.S. citizen or permanent resident and eligible to work in the U.S.

 - Undergraduates must be within 5 semesters of graduation

 - Commit to participate in program activities (MTLE prep; bi-monthly seminars)